We're an affiliate

 Before I delve into the excessive meowing behavior, let me first outline to you the reasons why your cat meows in general.

-2. Seeking Attention.
 When your cat is feeling lonely or secluded, it is common for him to find out where you are and immediately call for your attention.
 By doing this, your cat is simply telling you to play with him or just engage him with a few words.
-If your cat has been accustomed to regular training and playing during specific times of the day, you will notice him meowing to you when the time draws nigh.

-When to Know Your Cat Is Meowing Excessively
+How to Know When Your Cat Is Meowing Excessively

 Similar to other normal cat activities like staring at the wall, your cat can overdo a habit and it is normally an indicator that he is not comfortable in his current state.